charlesnicholson/nanoprintf/README.md

 nanoprintf is statically configurable so users can find a balance between size, compiler requirements, and feature set.
 Floating point conversion, "large" length modifiers, and size write-back are all configurable and are only compiled if explicitly requested, see [Configuration](https://github.com/charlesnicholson/nanoprintf#configuration) for details.

-## Motivation

-I wanted a single-file public-domain drop-in printf that came in at under 1000 bytes in the minimal configuration (bootloaders etc), and under 3000 bytes with the floating-point bells and whistles enabled.

-## Philosophy

-This code is optimized for size, not readability or structure.
-Unfortunately modularity and "cleanliness" even in C adds overhead at this small scale, so most of the functionality and logic is pushed together into `npf_vpprintf`.
-This is not what normal embedded systems code should look like; it's `#ifdef` soup and hard to make sense of, and I apologize if you have to spelunk around in the implementation.
-Hopefully the various tests will serve as guide rails if you hack around in it.

-Alternately, perhaps you're a significantly better programmer than I!
-In that case, please help me make this code smaller and cleaner without making the footprint larger, or nudge me in the right direction. :)

 ## Usage

 Add the following code to one of your source files to compile the nanoprintf implementation: